datascience-course/2016-website/index.md

 <a href="http://www.nytimes.com/interactive/2016/03/30/upshot/trump-clinton-delegate-calculator.html">How the delegate race could unfold</a>
 </div>

 The amount and complexity of information produced in science, engineering, business, and everyday human activity are increasing at a staggering rate.
 The goal of this course is to expose you to methods and techniques for analyzing and understanding complex data.
-Data Science is at the intersection of statistics, computer science, and a domain science.
+Data Science lies in the intersection of statistics, computer science, and a domain science.
+This course will provide an introduction to the former two: statistics and computer science and provide you with a toolset to conquer problems in your domain!

-In this course you will learn about the former two: statistics and computer science.
-The methods you learn about and the tools will get to know will help you do data analysis in your domain.
+The course begins by bootstrapping your coding skills, and will move through a series of data science methods via real-life, project-based, lectures and computer labs.
+The goal of this course is to develop your skill in:

-The course begins by bootstrapping your coding skills, moves on to fundamentals of statistics, followed by the four main topics covered in the course:
+  * **data wrangling**: how to acquire, clean, reshape or sample data so that it's ready for further processing?

-  * **data wrangling**: how do I acquire, clean, reshape or sample data so that it's ready for further processing?
+  * **data exploration**: how analyze the signal in a large, noisy dataset?
-  * **data exploration**: how can we explore what's in the data?
+  * **prediction**: can inferences and decisions be made based on the available data? does this generalize to other, similar data?
-  * **prediction**: given the data I have, can I make a judgment about other, similar data?
+  * **communication**: how can findings be effectively communicated to others?

-  * **communication**: how can you communicate your findings to others?
+A more comprehensive description of the course material, including a list of projects, can be found in the syllabus [here](?how to link?).

-The course is offered in the fall term 2016 at the University of Utah cross-listed between math and CS Classes start on Monday, August 22.
+The course is offered in the Fall 2016 semester at the University of Utah, cross-listed between Math and CS.

 ### Instructors